 The Business Management Support team under the direction of the VP Engineering and Business Management is responsible for ensuring effective management of the IP portfolio in accordance with NRC policies and guidelines.
 The IP portfolio will be managed as a corporate asset for the benefit of NRC.

-For IP, including inventions and know-how, whether patentable or not, created by People who work for NRC including inventions made by NRC employees while acting within the scope of their duties or employment or made with facilities, equipment or financial aid provided by or on behalf of the NRC will vest with the Crown.
-NRC has full authority to license, sell or otherwise deal with such inventions and know-how.
+All IP created by People who work for NRC made by NRC employees while acting within the scope of their duties or employment or made with facilities, equipment or financial aid provided by or on behalf of the NRC will vest with the Crown.
+For inventions, NRC has full authority to manage, license or sell its rights.

 The ownership, use rights and positions for background and arising IP for NRC and its clients will be identified and properly protected in all NRC contracts.